A violent ambush in Idaho leaves 2 firefighters dead and 1 injured. What to know about the attack

-BOISE, Idaho — (AP) — Authorities say two firefighters were killed and another was badly injured after they were ambushed and shot while responding to a wildfire near Coeur d'Alene, Idaho, on Sunday afternoon.
+BOISE, Idaho — (AP) — Authorities say two firefighters were killed and another was badly injured after they were ambushed and shot while responding to a wildfire near Coeur d'Alene, Idaho.

-Here's what to know about the attack, the investigation and next steps.
+Here's what to know about Sunday's attack, the investigation and next steps.

 Kootenai County Sheriff Bob Norris said firefighters first responded to an early afternoon report of a brush fire at Canfield Mountain, a popular and scenic hiking and biking area near the outskirts of town.
 But once the firefighters arrived, someone began shooting at them.